Crimes - Crime Stats - Murder - Guns - Violence - Victim Services

 failing education system

-cure the source you will be fighting all the problems that come
+if you don't cure the source you will be fighting all the problems that

 Last Week Tonight with John Oliver:

 Missed Treatment: Soldiers With Mental Health Issues Dismissed